cjimenez1123/Aircraft-Risk-Analysis/README.md

 ### Next Steps
-Deeper exploration in the dataset may include more information to lower risks even more.Areas for futher exploration include: Geographical Impact, weather impact, and purpose of flight.
+Deeper exploration in the dataset may include more information to lower risks even more.
+Areas for futher exploration include: Geographical Impact, weather impact, and purpose of flight.
 An analysis of each area could show a higher or lower likelihood of accidents or sustained injuries.

 # For More Information